 Kimberly graduated Magna Cum Laude from Harvard College with an A.B. in English Literature.
 She is passionate about bringing effective business principles to non-profit organizations.
 In her free time, she enjoys long-distance running, travel, and the arts.

 Laura is a nurse practitioner with experience in addiction medicine, primary care, and HIV.
-She has worked both in the clinic setting and in private practice.
-At this time she is working in the Addiction Research and Treatment Corporation’s Harlem clinics in addition to her work with Nursing for All.
+She has worked both in the clinic settings and private practice, most recently for the NYC Health and Hospitals Corporation, the nation’s largest network of public hospitals, providing primary care to HIV-positive adults.
 She is Board certified by the American Nurses’ Credentialing Center and is a designated HIV Specialist by the American Academy of HIV Medicine.

 Laura received her BS and MS from Columbia University and her AB from Harvard University, where she majored in Social Studies.
-She is the Secretary of the Phillips Brooks House Association’s Alumni network.
 She is the recipient of the 2006 Ames Award, presented to one female member of the class for dedication to public service.
-Her hobbies are watching classic movies and dog wrangling.
+She lives in Manhattan with her boyfriend Matt and her dog Josie.

 Veena Ramaswamy grew up in New Jersey before majoring in Economics at MIT.
 While at MIT, she was a research assistant for several renowned economists and was the captain of the MIT Lightweight Women’s Crew team.

 Veena has an MBA from Harvard Business School and has worked as a Vice President at Morgan Stanley in Public Finance Infrastructure Banking and in Firm Strategy and Execution.
 She currently serves as Director of Special Projects at CommonBond.co.